WildernessLabs/Meadow_Performance_Benchmarks/README.md

 ### Digital Port Writes

 Alternate states to 3 Digital Output ports in 100 cycles.
+Due to the drastic change of performance for this benchmark going from 4800 milliseconds (or 4.8 seconds) to 50 milliseconds (or 0.05 seconds), the graph above is expressed on a **logarithmic scale**.

 | Operation              | **b3.5**  | **b3.6**  | **b3.7**  | **b4.3**  | **b5.1**  | **b6.0.1** | **b6.3**   | **RC1**    | **RC1 w/ JIT** | **RC-2** |
 |------------------------|-----------|-----------|-----------|-----------|-----------|------------|------------|------------|----------------|----------|